Th-Underscore/Anime4K-Batch/README.md

 *   `DO_SET_DEFAULT_AUDIO`: Set to `1` to enable setting the default audio track by default.
 *   `AUDIO_LANG_PRIORITY`: Comma-separated list of preferred audio languages for `DO_SET_DEFAULT_AUDIO` (e.g., `"jpn,eng"`).

+It's generally recommended to use `config.json` for configuration, as direct script edits can be overwritten by updates to the scripts.
 </details>

 ### Codecs compatibility table